infusion/node-dhcp/README.md

 Sniff DHCP Traffic
 ---

 For research purposes it's also possible to just get triggered when broadcast events occur.
 This way an own DHCP server can be implemented.
-It's also possible to just listen to the traffic in the network, without answering.
+It's also possible to just listen to the traffic on the network, without answering.
 This can be used to automate something, when a device enters the network:

 ```
 var dhcp = require('dhcp');